Skip to content

 }

-Note: The @TableId and @TableField annotations in the above code are used to demonstrate MyBatis-Plus usage and are not mandatory.
-All member variables should be defined as nullable types and initialized with null to accommodate scenarios like updateSelective in Java.
+Note: The @TableId and @TableField annotations in the code above are used to demonstrate MyBatis-Plus usage and are not mandatory.
+All member variables should be defined as nullable types with initial values of null to support scenarios like Java’s updateSelective operations.

-Using data class or full-parameter constructors is not recommended, as this may require providing unnecessary null values when creating empty objects.
+Avoid using data class or full-parameter constructors, as they may require you to provide unnecessary null values when creating empty objects.

 @Select("select * from mysql_data ${ew.customSqlSegment}")